Wyrd: Etymology

 The weird sisters notably appear as the Three Witches in Shakespeare's Macbeth.
 To elucidate this, many editors of the play include a footnote associating the "Weird Sisters" with the Old English word wyrd or 'fate'.

-The modern English usage actually developed from the Scots dialect of English, where beginning in the 14th century, to weird was used as a verb with the sense of 'to preordain by decree of fate'.
+The modern English usage actually developed from Scots, in which beginning in the 14th century, to weird was used as a verb with the sense of 'to preordain by decree of fate'.
 This use then gave rise to the early nineteenth century adjective meaning 'unearthly', which then developed into modern English weird.

 The modern spelling weird first appeared in Scottish and Northern English dialects in the 16th century and was taken up in standard literary English starting in the 17th century.
 The regular form ought to have been wird, from Early Modern English werd.
 The replacement of werd by weird in the northern dialects is "difficult to account for".

 The most common modern meaning of weird – 'odd, strange' – is first attested in 1815, originally with a connotation of the supernatural or portentous (especially in the collocation weird and wonderful), but by the early 20th century increasingly applied to everyday situations.